statsmodels/statsmodels/scikits/statsmodels/docs/source/dev/git_notes.rst

 focus, though, will be for those who wish to submit pull requests for a feature branch.
 For these cases rebase should be preferred.

+A rebase replays commits from one branch on top of another branch to preserve a linear history.
+Recall that your commits were tested against a (possibly) older version of master from which you started your branch, so if you rebase, you could introduce bugs.
+However, if you have only a few commits, this might not be such a concern.
 One great place to start learning about rebase is :ref:`rebasing without tears <pydagogue:actual-rebase>`.
 In particular, `heed the warnings <http://matthew-brett.github.com/pydagogue/rebase_without_tears.html#safety>`__.
 Namely, **always make a new branch before doing a rebase**.
 This is good general advice for working with git.
 I would also add **never use rebase on work that has already been published**.
 If another developer is using your work, don't rebase!!